schmoelder/diss/doc/06_operating_modes/recycling_techniques/mrssr.md

 Flow sheet for mixed-recycle steady-state recycling process.
 ```

-To implement recycling, the {attr}`~CADETProcess.processModel.FlowSheet.output_states` attribute of the flow sheet, which controls the flow of unit operations downstream of the column, must be modified.
+To implement recycling, the {attr}`~CADETProcess.processModel.FlowSheet.output_states` attribute of the flow sheet, which controls which unit operations receive flow downstream of the column, is reconfigured between operating phases via {class}`Events <CADETProcess.dynamicEvents.Event>`.
 To minimize the number of explicitly defined event times, event dependencies are introduced:
 - Fresh feed is pumped into the mixing tank only after injection completes.
 - The eluent flow is automatically disabled at the start of injection and re-enabled upon its completion.